Local connectedness of boundaries for relatively hyperbolic groups: The cut point pretree

 When $C$ is countable, the following construction due to Swenson shows that the cut point pretree may be extended to form a tree by filling the gaps between adjacent elements.
 (See \cite{Swenson00,BowditchCrisp01,PapasogluSwenson06} for more details.)

 \begin{definition}[Cut point tree] Define

 where $I(x,y)$ is a copy of the real open interval $(0,1)$.
-We take $I(y,x)$ to be the same arc with opposite orientation.
+We take $I(y,x)$ to be the same arc as $I(x,y)$, but with opposite orientation.
 There exists a canonical extension of the interval relation to $\widehat{K}$ that endows $\widehat{K}$ with the structure of a dense, complete pretree such that each $I(x,y) = (x,y)$.
 Each homeomorphism of $M$ leaving $C$ invariant induces an automorphism of $\widehat{K}$ by extending linearly to the intervals $I(x,y)$.
 Furthermore, every interval of $\widehat{K}$ is order-isomorphic to an interval of the real line \cite[Thm.~13]{PapasogluSwenson06}.
-The pretree $\widehat{K}$ is called the \emph{cut point tree} of $M$ dual to $C$ because it admits a canonical compact topology as a real tree (see \cite[Prop.~7.13]{Bowditch99_Treelike}).
-We will not discuss the topological structure here, since it is not used in this paper. \end{definition}
+The pretree $\widehat{K}$ is called the \emph{cut point tree} of $M$ dual to $C$ because it admits a canonical topology as an $\R$--tree such that every homeomorphism of $M$ induces a homeomorphism of $\widehat{K}$ (see \cite[Thm.~14]{PapasogluSwenson06}). \end{definition}

-If $\Gamma$ has a convergence group action on $M$ and $C$ is an equivariant family of cut points, the induced action on the cut point pretree inherits many dynamical properties, as explained in the following proposition.
+If $\Gamma$ has a convergence group action on $M$, and $C$ is an equivariant family of cut points, Swenson constructs an $\R$--tree on which $\Gamma$ acts with several useful dynamical properties \cite[Thm.~8]{Swenson00}.

+\begin{theorem}[\cite{Swenson00}, Thm.~8] If $\Gamma$ is a countable convergence group without any infinite torsion subgroup acting on a continuum $M = \Lambda \Gamma$ with cut points, then $\Gamma$ has a non-nesting stable action on a topological $\R$--tree $R$.
+Furthermore the stabilizer of an arc will be an elementary subgroup of $\Gamma$ (viewed as a convergence group), and no point of $R$ is fixed by $\Gamma$. \end{theorem}

+We extend this theorem to give the following stronger conclusion involving the induced action on the cut point pretree, a conclusion that is implicit in Swenson's methods of proof.

-\begin{proposition}[\emph{cf.}\ \cite{Swenson00}, Thm.~8] Let $(\Gamma, \mathbb{P})$ be a group pair.
+\begin{proposition} Let $(\Gamma, \mathbb{P})$ be a group pair such that $\Gamma$ is countable.
 Suppose $\Gamma$ has a minimal convergence group action relative to $\P$ on a continuum $M$.
 Let $C$ be a $\Gamma$--invariant family of cut points in $M$.
 Suppose ${K}$ is the cut point pretree of $M$ dual to $C$.
 Then the action of\/ $\Gamma$ on $K$ is nontrivial and without inversions.
 The action on the interior ${K}^o$ of ${K}$ is a non-nesting action such that the stabilizer of each interval of ${K}^o$ is elementary in the convergence group $\Gamma$.
 If each $P \in \mathbb{P}$ is finitely generated, the action on ${K}^o$ is relative to $\P$. \end{proposition}

+The proof of this result is given below.
+We note that some parts of the proof follow from arguments given in the proof of \cite[Thm.~8]{Swenson00}.
+Before explaining the proof, we state a result of Levitt that will be used in the proof.